EventStore/documentation/docs/clients/dotnet/5.0/connecting/connecting-to-a-server.md

 Uses an SSL-encrypted connection where `targetHost` is the name specified on the SSL certificate installed on the server, and `validateServer` controls whether the connection validates the server certificate.

 ::: warning
-In production systems where credentials are sent from the client to Event Store, you should always use SSL encryption and you should set `validateServer` to `true`.
+In production systems where credentials are sent from the client to EventStoreDB, you should always use SSL encryption and you should set `validateServer` to `true`.
 :::

 ### Node preference

-When connecting to an Event Store HA cluster you can specify that operations are performed on any node, or only on the node that is the master.
+When connecting to an EventStoreDB HA cluster you can specify that operations are performed on any node, or only on the node that is the master.

 | Builder Method | Description |
 |:---------------|:------------|